 “The guy two rows ahead of me, as the ride started doing its ascent before it drops, he had his phone out and he dropped it and it just landed at the bottom of his cart,” Kempf told Stuff New Zealand.
 “He was trying to reach down and grab it but because he was locked in he couldn’t reach it and I just jokingly said to my brother and the people we were with ‘get ready to catch.’”

 As it turns out, it wasn’t a joke.
-The iPhone X really did sail from one of Europe’s tallest and fastest roller coasters and Kempf was there to save the day.
+To make a long story short, the iPhone X really did sail from one of Europe’s tallest and fastest roller coasters and Kempf was there to save the day.

 “The ride started and I totally forgot about it because I was just in the moment ’cause it was such a good ride and then after the first drop we rose up and I just saw the phone drift across my view so I reached out and managed to catch it.